hoaxly/hoaxly-rasa-nlu-container/README.md

-this repo provides a configured instance for running rasa NLU including a trained project for the hoaxlybots.
+This repo provides a configured instance for running rasa NLU including a trained project for the hoaxlybots.

 ## Installing rasa